 Example: Suppose that points P, Q, and R are collinear points such that Q is between P and R and PQ = QR.
 Determine the length of PR if QR = 12.

-To obtain PR, we can just simply double the value of QR since PQ = QR.
+To obtain PR, we can double the QR value since PQ = QR.

 PR = QR x 2